e-jordan-b/Podcaster/README.md

 ## Description

-This repository contains the source code for the Podcaster application.
+This repository contains the source code for the Podcaster application.<br>
+**There are a couple of podcasts that take a long time to fetch.**<br>
+The app will be runing on : http://localhost:5173/

 ## Installation